oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 Also, rather than focusing on macros to make things more efficient, Sidekick attempts to replicate regular workflows.
 I think this makes it simpler.
 But additional parsers could be added to go macro crazy if so desired.

-## Contributing

-If you want to contribute, please first create an issue or send me an email describing your intended change and containing the following - "I hereby assign copyright in this code to the project, to be licensed under the same terms as the rest of the code”.
-This statement just makes it easier to enforce copyright if necessary and in no way impacts your rights or restricts the use of the code beyond the [AGPL license](https://github.com/oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/blob/master/LICENSE).
-Wait for me to give you the greenlight, then use the [fork and pull model](https://github.com/oeschsec/speech-driven-keyboard/tree/master/docs/forkandpull.md) to make your changes.

-#### Things I would like to see

-- community created parsers
-- ways to optimize the speech recognition process
-- new features or functionality

 ## Install

 Download the vosk-model-en-us-daanzu-20200905-lgraph (129M) model folder from https://alphacephei.com/vosk/models, place in same directory as vosk_main.py, and rename the folder to 'model'.